Report Crime Information

 What if I am wasting your time with my information?

-If you think your information could be helpful, Crime Stoppers wants to hear it.
+Whether you remember all of the details, or just a handful, if you think your information could be helpful, Crime Stoppers wants to hear it.
 This is what we do, so you are not wasting our time.

-Can I submit photo and video?
+Can I submit photos and videos?

 Can Crime Stoppers access the metadata in the images I upload to the website?